I am a mother to Sienna, Sebastian and Tennyson.

 Are you thinking of having another child?

 Any mother who suffers a stillbirth will have challenges in their everyday life that will make them ache for the child that isn’t with them.
 From simple things like filling out forms where you have to state how many children you have to seeing children the same age that your child would have been.
-I just urge you to recognize and respect that any child born to a mother counts.
+I just urge you to recognise and respect that any child born to a mother counts.
 More often than not that baby was loved and longed for from the moment it was created.